mohneesh9797-puresoftware/zombie-framework/API-changes.md

 2020.01:

 	- framework: by default add working directory as a read-only filesystem (kSysNoDefaultFileSystem to override)
+	- framework: changed signature of Pixmap::LoadFromFile, Pixmap::LoadFromStream (references in place of non-nullable pointers)
 	- RenderingKit: more straightforward initialization

 2019.01